silverjuke/silverjuke/docs/dde.md

 These options only work if "Credits may be added by external programs" is enabled in the kiosk mode options.

+---

-Copyright (c) Bjoern Petersen Software Design and Development, http://b44t.com
+Copyright (c) Silverjuke contributors